script-wizards/oracle/README.md

 ## Features

 - **Perchance Table Parsing**: Parse tables from markdown files using Perchance syntax
+- **Interactive Results**: Click on subtable references in results to reroll just that part
 - **Subtable Resolution**: Automatically resolve nested table references like `[encounter]` and `[treasure]`
+- **Spotlight Search**: Fast table search with keyboard navigation and shortcuts
+- **Roll History**: Track previous rolls with timestamps and easy rerolling
+- **Keyboard Shortcuts**: Full keyboard navigation and quick actions
 - **Vault Management**: Scan and manage collections of markdown files containing tables
 - **Cross-Platform**: Built with Electron for Windows, macOS, and Linux
-- **Local Storage**: Persistent storage of vault paths and table data
+- **Local Storage**: Persistent storage of vault paths, table data, and user preferences

 ## Quick Start